Are you a reporter looking to interview Kivi for a story? Please call or text 336-870-0251.

 Looking for the Typical Bio?
 Here You Go . . .

-Through training, coaching and consulting, Kivi helps small nonprofits and small communications departments at larger organizations make a big impression with smart, savvy marketing and communications.
-She teaches a weekly webinar series and writes the top-ranked blog on nonprofit communications at Nonprofit Marketing Guide.com.
-Thousands of nonprofits in all 50 U.S. states, across Canada, and in more than 30 countries have participated in Kivi’s webinars.
+Through training, coaching and consulting, Kivi helps nonprofit communications professionals both learn their jobs and love their jobs.
+She teaches webinars and workshops several times a month and writes a top-ranked blog on nonprofit communications at Nonprofit Marketing Guide.com.
+Thousands of nonprofits in all 50 U.S. states, across Canada, and in more than 30 countries have participated in Kivi’s trainings.

-After many years in the San Francisco Bay Area and Washington, DC, she now lives in rural North Carolina with her husband, two young daughters, three cats, a dog, and countless backyard wildlife.
-She enjoys writing, volunteering, hiking, vegetarian cooking, and teaching her kids how to bake.
+After many years in the San Francisco Bay Area and Washington, DC, Kivi gave up big city life to live in rural North Carolina with her husband, two young daughters, three cats, a dog, and countless backyard wildlife.
+She enjoys writing, gardening, volunteering, hiking, vegetarian cooking, and teaching her kids how to bake.

 Connecting with Kivi Online